Bid Writer

 Degree in English / Computer Science / Engineering or equivalent experience and qualifications

-Strong Microsoft Office experience, particularly Word.
+Strong Microsoft Office experience and expertise, particularly Word.

 Excellent business writing and editing skills